DavisChappins/GDL90toNMEA/README.md

 # GDL90toNMEA
-translates GDL90 to NMEA to connect a Stratux to XCSoar

 This document describes how to install the necessary components required to use a Stratux or similar ADS-B receiver with XCSoar.